jkru3/digital-garden/content/school wisdom.md

 8. focus on what is in your immediate control
 9. let go of what isn’t in your immediate control
 10. observe find balance between your thinking and feeling patterns

+in addition to being great life skills, all of these things contributed to boosting my [[GPA]]